 A festive and magical time, the holidays can also be stressful, involving excessive spending on presents, decorations, and parties, resulting in greater resource use and waste.
 It is estimated that in the period between Thanksgiving and New Year’s Eve, Americans throw away about 25% more trash than during any other time of the year — this extra waste amounts to millions of tons!
 In response, some organizations have created “green holiday” websites with resources and ideas for cutting waste and energy use while still enjoying a wonderful holiday season.
 Some of these are listed on the side.
 Below, we offer some of our favorite tips:

 Homemade food is always a welcome gift, and rarely is any wasted!
 Indulge friends and relatives with your favorite recipes for cookies, cakes, jams, sauces, or other goodies.

 Look for greeting cards made with recycled paper — or use “e” cards.
 For wrapping paper, create a unique look with pictures from last year’s calendar, old maps, or magazines.
 Gift bags can be reused.
-Donate the greeting cards you receive to children who will turn them into new cards.

 Decorate with LED (light emitting diode) holiday lights.
 Now widely available, these lights use a fraction of the electricity used by conventional incandescent lights, and stay cool to the touch.
 If you are replacing old lights, check if your city has an exchange program that swaps LEDs for incandescents, or will accept the old ones for recycling.